Mika Biereth: Style of play

-Biereth has been described as a robust player, possessing an all-round skillset & a knack of scoring goals.
-His style of play, especially his aggression & defensive contribution has been likened to Jamie Vardy.
+Biereth has been described as a robust player, possessing an all-round skillset and a knack of scoring goals.
+His style of play, especially his aggression and defensive contribution has been likened to Jamie Vardy.
 Like Vardy, he is most comfortable as a classic "number 9", or secondarily on the wing.
-During his time at Arsenal's Hale End academy, he developed his general & tactical play.
+During his time at Arsenal's Hale End academy, he developed his general and tactical play.

-Media

-Biereth was involved in the Amazon Original sports docuseries All or Nothing: Arsenal, which documented the club by spending time with the coaching staff and players behind the scenes both on and off the field throughout their 2021–22 season.